Understanding Pension Credit

-You can call the Northern Ireland Pension Centre, Pension Credit.
-An adviser will help you apply for Pension Credit and let you know what happens next.
+You can telephone the Northern Ireland Pension Centre, Pension Credit.
+An adviser will explain how to apply for Pension Credit.

 Housing Benefit, Rate Relief or help with mortgage interest payments

-The Northern Ireland Pension Centre, Pension Credit can also help you apply for Housing Benefit at the same time as your application for Pension Credit.
+The Northern Ireland Pension Centre can also help you apply for Housing Benefit at the same time as your application for Pension Credit.